Anatoly Nagiyev: Arrest, trial and execution

-On the day of the last murders, Nagiyev, with traces of blood on his clothes and a knife in his hand, noticed the train electrician, but did not kill him.
-The detectives made a detailed list of the things that he had taken from his victims, and the jewelry's descriptions were sent to pawnshops and jewelry stores in several cities of the USSR.
-Nagiyev gave one such jewelry to an acquaintance, and when he came with a ring into a jewelry store in Kursk, he was identified.
+On the day of the last murders, Nagiyev, with traces of blood on his clothes and a knife in his hand, noticed the train's electrician but did not kill him.
+The detectives made a detailed list of the things that he had taken from his victims, and the jewellery descriptions were sent to pawnshops and jewellery stores in several cities of the USSR.
+Nagiyev gave one such jewellery to an acquaintance, and when he came with a ring into a jewellery store in Kursk, he was identified.
 The acquaintance then told authorities who had given him the ring.
 The house of Nagiyev's mother was searched, during which his notebook with various addresses in various settlements of the USSR was found.

-On September 12, 1980, Nagiyev was arrested in Dnipro.
-He was originally sent to a detention center in Oryol, but after a few months he tried to escape, tearing off his handcuffs and headbutting the guards, but was ultimately detained.
+On 12 September 1980, Nagiyev was arrested in Dnipro.
+He was originally sent to a detention centre in Oryol, but after a few months, he tried to escape, tearing off his handcuffs and headbutting the guards, but was ultimately detained.
 Soon he was transferred to the Kursk SIZO for more intensive protection.
 After this, Nagiyev began to admit to his crimes, including those he was initially not aware of, for example, the two murders.
 It was also suggested that he committed more murders than he confessed to.
-In addition, while serving time, Nagiyev said that he wanted to kill Alla Pugacheva, and for this reason traveled several times to Moscow.
+In addition, while serving time, Nagiyev said that he wanted to kill Alla Pugacheva, and for this reason, travelled several times to Moscow.

-On July 2, 1981, Nagiyev was sentenced to death by the Kursk Regional Court, and was to be executed by firing squad.
+On 2 July 1981, Nagiyev was sentenced to death by the Kursk Regional Court, and was to be executed by firing squad.

 In early August 1981, it was reported that Nagiyev had been transferred to the Novocherkassk prison so his death penalty could be carried out.
-On August 19, on his arrival in Novocherkassk, he managed to escape by slipping past a passing train.
+On 19 August, on his arrival in Novocherkassk, he managed to escape by slipping past a passing train.
 The then Minister of Interior Affairs, Nikolai Shchelokov, expected the killer to be captured in three weeks, but he was caught after two months.
-Nagiyev was hiding in one of the farms near Novocherkassk under the guise of being a gypsy, where he aroused suspicion by local residents, who alerted the police.
-On September 29, 1981, he was rearrested, which he actively resisted, suffering several bullet wounds as a result.
-The doctors were hardly able to heal his wounds, and on October 28, 1981, he was executed in the Novocherkassk prison.
+Nagiyev was hiding in one of the farms near Novocherkassk under the guise of being Romani, where he aroused suspicion from local residents, who alerted the police.
+On 29 September 1981, he was rearrested, which he actively resisted, suffering several bullet wounds as a result.
+The doctors were hardly able to heal his wounds, and on 28 October 1981, he was executed in the Novocherkassk prison.